Aimery of Cyprus: Relations with neighbors

 Aimery retrieved his wife and children from the Corycus fortress after their abduction by a pirate.

-In the mid-1190s, Aimery's wife, Eschiva, was at the coast recovering from an illness when she and their children were abducted by the pirate Kanakes, on whom Aimery had put a bounty.
+In the mid-1190s, Aimery's wife, Eschiva, was at the coast recovering from an illness when she and their children were abducted by the pirate Kanakes, whom Aimery had put a bounty on.
 They were taken to Antiochetta and held as hostages.
-Their release was procured by the lord of Armenian Cilicia, Leo II.
-Leo housed them in the fortress of Corycus, where Aimery soon came to retrieve them.
-The incident helped establish friendly relations between Aimery and Leo.
-Leo invited Aimery, his family, and his men to stay for a feast, but they had to leave when the weather started to change; a storm at sea followed, and William of Tyre's continuator believes that they would have died if they had been caught in it.
+Their release was secured by the lord of Armenian Cilicia, Leo II.
+He housed them in the fortress of Corycus, where Aimery soon came to retrieve them.
+The incident helped establish friendly relations between Aimery and Leo II.
+Leo II invited Aimery, his family, and his men to stay for a feast, but they had to leave when the weather started to change; a storm at sea followed, and William of Tyre's continuator believes that they would have died if they had been caught in it.
 Eschiva, having been in poor health, died shortly after her release.
 She and Aimery had had six children: Burgundia, Alice, Helvis, John, Guy, and Hugh.

 A truce between the Kingdom of Jerusalem and the Ayyubid Sultanate expired in 1196 and the kingdom, already a rump state, was in danger of renewed attacks.
-Its barons and merchants felt that the rivalry between Henry of Champagne and Aimery was detrimental to both kingdoms.
+Its barons and merchants felt that the rivalry between Henry of Champagne and Aimery was detrimental to both states.
 Some, such as the Bethsan family, held land and privileges in Cyprus as well, while many of the most prominent figures were related to Aimery's wife.
 The Bethsan family were among those who urged Henry to reconcile with Aimery.
 Henry thus visited Aimery on Cyprus in 1197.
 The two rulers made peace and even forged an alliance, whereby the three sons of Aimery and Eschiva were betrothed to the three daughters of Henry and Isabella.
 It is possible that Aimery was restored to the office of constable of Jerusalem at this point because he used the title again in November.
 As part of the settlement, Isabella and Henry promised that Jaffa would be restored to the Lusignans as dowry and Aimery's debt to Henry for the purchase of Cyprus was remitted.
-Muslims invaded during the negotiations, and Aimery promptly sent Reynald Barlais to take possession of Jaffa.
+The Ayyubids invaded during the negotiations, and Aimery promptly sent Reynald Barlais to take possession of Jaffa.